 What this means to us

 Our forests are certified by the Forest Stewardship Council® (FSC®) and the Programme for the Endorsement of Forest Certification™ (PEFC™).
 These certifications underline the sustainable management practices we employ to take care of our forests and to provide products such as timber, Christmas trees and venison.
-The management of all the land in our care is done in such a way as to maintain biodiversity and natural ecological processes, as well as being socially and economically beneficial.
+The management of all the land in our care is done in a way to maintain biodiversity and natural ecological processes, as well as being socially and economically beneficial.

 What this means to you